2 - Rectangular wave: sin(t) + sin(3t)/3 + sin(5t)/5 with a period of 2Pi

 Figure 6-e : Single Cosinor and associated tests for the period of 27.3 hours for temperature variability in alcoholic subjects.

 Figure 6-f : The linear trend is increasing body temperature followed by a slow decrease with time in control subjects.
-The main period of just over 24 hours was found by spectral analysis.
+The main period of

 Figure 6-g : Confidence ellipse for the period of 24.4 hours in control subjects.
 The acrophase is close to 5:20 PM.